marcinkuzminski/rhodecode/docs/api/api.rst

 lock
 ----

 Set locking state on given repository by given user.
+If userid param is skipped , then it is set to id of user whos calling this method.
-This command can be executed only using api_key belonging to user with admin rights.
+This command can be executed only using api_key belonging to user with admin rights or regular user that have admin or write access to repository.

 INPUT::